techworldwithmurali/devops-real-time-projects-bootcamp/Tools Installation Steps/Installation of Nexus on a Linux server.md

 ### Step 22: Create the Target Group
-Create a target group and add the instance with port `8080`.
-Set the health check path to `/login`.
+Create a target group and add the instance with port `8081`.
+Set the health check path to `/`.

 - **Target Group Name:** `nexus-tg`

-### Step 23: Create the Load Balancer
+### Step 23: Create the Internal ALB (Application Load Balancer)
 Create the internal load balancer and add listeners for both HTTP (`80`) and HTTPS (`443`).

 - **Load Balancer Name:** `nexus-alb`